eraycaganozdemir/DSA-210-Project/README.md

 I have two main sources of data:
 - **Bank Account Statements**:
-  My bank provides detailed account statements in PDF format.
-I will automate the extraction of transaction data (such as        transaction dates and amounts) using Python.
-Then I will use this extracted data.
+  My bank provides detailed account statements in PDF format, including information such as transaction dates, amounts, and places of purchase.
+Using Python, I will automate the extraction of transaction dates and
+  amounts, which are the key elements for my analysis.
+Non-essential details, such as transaction locations, will be excluded during preprocessing.

 - **Step Count Data**:
-  My daily step count data (such as number of steps on a specific day) is sourced from the **iPhone Health app**.
-Here I will    retrieve the data and integrate it into the project for analysis.
+  My daily step count data is sourced from the iPhone Health app.
+This data provides the number of steps recorded for each day.
+I will export and format this data into .csv files to align with the spending data for comparative analysis.

 <br>